Jewish and Israel Studies

 With Rabbi Davis

 Introduces participants to central Jewish Beliefs, practices and texts as well as to the history of the Jewish people in an engaging, accessible environment.
 This class is taught in cooperation with Adath Jeshurun Congregation and Sharei Chesed Congregation.
-More information HERE
+Contact Rabbi Davis for more information at adavis@bethelsynagogue.org.

 Considering Conversion?